riktenx/loot-filters/filter-lang.md

 # Loot Filters

+This guide describes how to write loot filters, casually referred to as "rs2f".

 ## ⚠️ You do not need to understand any of this to use the plugin

 This page is a _scripting reference guide_ for writing loot filters.
 It describes how filter syntax works and how to actually write a filter.